alexmolas/alexmolas.github.io/_posts/2023-08-18-how-far-can-you-jump.md

 > Discussion on [HackerNews](https://news.ycombinator.com/item?id=37255330).
+> Some people pointed out some flaws in my modelling (eg: assuming zero distance from swing to floor) which I've tried to fix.
+The original maximum distance estimation was around $1m$.

 This summer I've spent an absurd amount of time reading and learning about the physics of swings.
 Yes, you read it right, I've been learning about the physical processes that happen when a kid is playing with a swing in the park.
 Blame it on my kids and the countless hours spent enjoying these moments with them.
 In particular, I read about the physics of pumping a swing and about the physics of jumping from a swing.
 Amidst my deep dive into swing physics, I came up with a new Olympic sport in which you start seated on a swing with length $L$, your feet comfortably touching the ground.
 As a countdown of $T$ seconds commences, you embark on the art of swing-pumping.
 Your challenge is to execute a skillful leap before the countdown reaches zero.
 With your jump, you travel a distance $d$ from your initial point, aiming to achieve the greatest possible $d$.

 The question is then, which is the best method to maximize $d$?

 Before I present you with the answer to the question I'll summarize the learnings I got from reading about the physics of a swing.
-As usual, you can find all the code I used for this post in my repo.
+As usual, you can find all the code I used for this post in my [repo](https://github.com/alexmolas/alexmolas.github.io/tree/master/notebooks/swing).

 <figure>
   <img src="/docs/swing/swing_drawing.png" alt="Swing Drawing" width="300" class="center" />